Rezaavoor/ImdbAPI-Reactjs/README.md

 A super simple Reactjs app that uses IMDP api to get data.

-Check the demo of the app here : https://rezaavoor.github.io/ImdbAPI-Reactjs/ or alternatively on Sandbox: https://2zkw49lxmr.codesandbox.io/  in case CORS problem occurs.
+Check the demo of the app here : https://imdbapi.netlify.com/ .

 ## Instructions